florenceasitwas/site/_sources/paatz-smn.md

 higher than the transverse arm: above the vaults of the cloister); around 1279; longitudinal rectangular room with ribbed vaulting on corbels; a lancet window in the rear wall.

-Rucellai Chapel of All Saints;
+##### *Rucellai Chapel of All Saints;*
 c.
 1246 ff. - To the left of the Strozzi Chapel.
 VgL above p.
 685.

-Facade of the sacristy (south wall of the left transept) by Gherardo Silvani or Fabbrizio Boschi, 1616 (143).
-Late, particularly interesting example of Michelangelesque "architectural sculpture"

-in the sense of Buontalenti.three-door system with bizarre individual forms.
+*Facade of the sacristy (south wall of the left transept)* by Gherardo Silvani or Fabbrizio Boschi, 1616 (143).
+Late, particularly interesting example of Michelangelesque "architectural sculpture" in the sense of Buontalenti.three-door system with bizarre individual forms.
 Next to the main doorway are two pilasters with a bracket covering; above them are two gnarled, diverging pediment fragments that develop out of an inverted shell; above them is a bracket-covered lunette and a pediment as the upper end of the central section.
 Above the lower side doors, shell volutes and box-like fields.

-Sacristy (in the angle between the left transverse arm and the nave); by Fra Jacopo Talenti;
+*Sacristy* (in the angle between the left transverse arm and the nave); by Fra Jacopo Talenti;
 around 1350.
 Longitudinally rectangular room with pointed ribbed vault on (neo-Gothic?) corner consoles (144); in the south wall a large, tripartite Gothic window of the type of the window in the main choir chapel: the central pointed arch rises higher than the two lateral ones, above each of which an eye is attached.

-UPPER CEMETERY
+### Upper Cemetery
 This is the name given to the walled area between the nave, the right transverse arm, Piazza S.
 Maria Novella and Via degli Avelli in memory of its medieval purpose; its south and east walls facing the square and the street are clad in white and green marble.
 The series of burial niches